-Deciding whether an open loop or closed loop hydraulic system is best depends on the system design and its intended functions.
-An open loop pump configuration is best for systems that will be supplying non motor actuators such as cylinders or rotatiors.
-Conversely, closed loop systems are better for wheel and track drive motors on mobile machines and mobile equipment.
+Deciding which hydraulic pump circuit system is best depends on the system design and its intended functions.
+An open loop pump configuration is best for systems that will be supplying non motor actuators such as cylinders or rotators.
+Conversely, closed loop systems can be better for wheel and track drive motors on mobile machines and mobile equipment.

 Back to blog posts